Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/src/FIREBASE_SETUP_CHECKLIST.md

     *   On the OAuth Consent Screen page, go to the **"Test users"** section on the left menu (or find the "+ ADD USERS" button).
     *   Click **"+ ADD USERS"** and enter the email address of the Google account you will be using to test the app (e.g., your personal gmail.com account).
 This allows that account to bypass the "unverified app" screen during login.
 6.  **Verify Redirect URI:**
-    *   Go back to the [Credentials page](https://console.cloud.google.com/apis/credentials).
+    *   Go back to the [Credentials page for kamperhub-s4hc2](https://console.cloud.google.com/apis/credentials?project=kamperhub-s4hc2).
     *   Click on the name of your **OAuth 2.0 Client ID** (the one you used for `GOOGLE_CLIENT_ID`).
     *   Under **"Authorized redirect URIs"**, click **"+ ADD URI"**.
     > [!WARNING]